 Regulation 12 of The Public Contracts Regulations concerns provisions concerning contracts between one public body and another public body, also referred to as public-public contracts.
-Some of these contracts are subject to the EU procurement rules, whereas others are excluded.
+Some of these contracts are subject to the procurement rules, whereas others are excluded.

 Regulation 12 sets out various tests to determine whether a public-public contract is excluded from the rules.
 These are sometimes referred to as 'Teckal' exemptions after a case bought by a company of the same name.